-Above: Commercial Road in the 1870s.
+Above: Commercial Road in 1873.
 The building in the foreground is the Wesleyan Chapel.
 The building with three chimneys on the river is Horsley's flour mill.
 The Bush Inn and Corner's grain store can be seen in the background at right.
 Evidently the old high road (at left) had recently been realigned (compared to that shown on an 1850 map) and in the photo it roughly follows today's Gresford Road (photo: Paterson Historical Society).

 1. NSW Old Systems Title, Book G, #504, 29 & 30 September 1834.